 A proprietary labyrinth seal protects the motor and control electronics from chemical contamination.
 This seal provides the process chamber with Nitrogen purge and has been proven to be particle-free on a sub-micron level during field testing.
-The system's lid is transparent and chemically resistant, and is secured using ECTFE-coated 316 stainless steel screws in non-wetted areas throughout the system.
+The system's lid is chemically resistant, and is secured using ECTFE-coated 316 stainless steel screws in non-wetted areas throughout the system.

 For more information, see HL Series Spin Coater.

 Operator and System Safety